hankhint/city-weather/README.md

 City Weather Dashboard

 ## Description
 Leaving town?
 Planting a garden?
 Planning a picnic?
 Use this site to get the weather forecast for any city in the world.
 See today's weather and also the five day forecast.
+Searched cities are saved so you can easily search for them again.

 This site uses the OpenWeather API to get weather data and displays it in an easy-to-read way.